What Happens If You Don't File Taxes For Your Small Business

 • Forfeiture of tax refund

+Fortunately, the IRS allows penalty relief for most infractions.
 Types of IRS penalty relief include First Time Abate, reasonable cause, and statutory exceptions.
-We’ll explain how to request relief from interest and penalties later.
+We’ll explain how to request relief from interest and penalties later in this piece.

 Failure to Pay Penalty

 The IRS imposes penalties and interest on delinquent tax payments.
 Late payments incur penalties of 0.5% of the unpaid taxes per month.
-The maximum penalty is 25% of the total taxes owed
+The maximum penalty is 25% of the total taxes owed.

 Failure to File Penalty

-For tax returns due in 2025, the IRS imposes the following penalties for each month the return is overdue.
+For tax returns due in 2026, the IRS imposes the following penalties for each month the return is overdue.

-• Partnerships and S corporations: $245 base penalty rate per partner per month of delinquency, up to 12 months.
+• Partnerships and S corporations: $260 base penalty rate per partner per month of delinquency, up to 12 months.

 Underpayment of Estimated Taxes